Ravi-Tulsi-Zala/DalEvents/ReadMe.txt

 =================================================================================================================================================

 First step is to open the home.html page which is the landing page of the website.
-On the navigation bar ,Search event option is given.
+On the navigation bar, search event option is given.
 On particular search keyword, related cards will be displayed.
 Tags feature is also given in order to simplify exploring events using categories.
 It will show cards related to the particular tag.Both features are available for both logged in users and guests.